Welcome to Walter's Maze Mansion! :-)

 - Maple Tree

-revealed as you explore, designed by a teacher.
-Similar Mazes programs are here
+you explore, designed by a teacher.
+Similar Mazes programs are here and here, and some

-paid subscriptions, and an interactive applet where you can solve a set of
+subscriptions, and an interactive applet where you can solve a set of existing

 - BlackDog's Maze-O-Rama: